joeldevelops/sage-slackbot/README.md

 This documentation has instructions on how to get a very basic bot setup in your local environment.
 It is by no means complete, but should result in a functioning bot and local development environment.

 ## Step 1: Install Requirements
-Before doing anything else we must clone this repo, and navigate to its parent directory so that we can leverage the boilerplate code that has be written for us.
+Before doing anything else we must clone this repo onto our local drives.
 ```
 git clone https://github.com/joelsalt/sage-slackbot.git
 ```

 For local development efforts a public url will be needed.
 The easiest way to do this with the least amount of latency would be to use a tool like ngrock or localtunnel.
 For these instructions, we will be using localtunnel.
-Use the command below if you have node installed.
+Use the command below if you have [NodeJS](https://nodejs.org/en/) installed.
 ```
 npm install -g localtunnel
 ```

 Now that we have the ability to expose our bot using a public url we need to install our bot requirements.
 We will be using NodeJS to run this bot, and npm to install our dependencies.
-Once NodeJS is installed please install dependencies.
 ```
 npm i
 ```